 Obtaining an up to date credit report should also be at the top of your list, you don’t want a meaningless squabble with your mobile phone provider holding you back from buying a home.
 Taking the above two steps will give you a meaningful expectation of how possible this is going to be and what your budget is.
 This will further help you organize your accounts such as existing credit cards and mobile phone contracts.

-Your Mortgage Broker will obtain a fully credit-checked Agreement in Principle on your behalf but you’ll have to prove who you are, where you live and how much you earn.
+Your Mortgage Broker in Birmingham will obtain a fully credit-checked Agreement in Principle on your behalf but you’ll have to prove who you are, where you live and how much you earn.
 There really is loads of paperwork for you to get together so it’s a good idea to open a file for yourself and start collecting everything in advance in order to get yourself ahead of the game.

 In addition to the above, you’ll need to prove where you live.
-You’ll need to produce a utility bill or original bank statement dated within the last 3 months.
+You’ll need to produce a utility bill or original bank statement dated within the last 3 months of your current address.

 The analysis of your spending habits has become one of the most important determining factors in whether you’ll qualify for a mortgage or not.
 Your bank statements should evidence your income and regular expenditures.
 Lenders will not be happy to see gambling transactions on your account.
 Nor will they like it if you go over an agreed overdraft limit or if your direct debits bounce regularly.
 It’s best to think ahead of time when considering your bank statements, the more organized they appear, the more likely you are towards getting accepted.

 You will have to prove you have the funds in place for the deposit and also evidence this for anti-money laundering purposes.
 Try not to move monies around your various accounts too much as it will make evidencing the audit trail more difficult.
 Lenders like to see your savings building up so you’ll need to account for any large credits into your accounts.